 Figure 1.3: Tuco-tuco’s Daily VeDBA levels.
 (A) VeDBA was binned by hour (0-23).
 Background lines show data for individual animals.
 Thick lines show mean hourly VeDBA.
 (B) Points show daily (24h) VeDBA mean for each animal.
 In July Tuco-tuco’s exhibited lower Daily VeDBA than October and February.
 Dashed lines in Panel A shows time of civil dawn and dusk.

-1.3.2 State Classification
+1.3.2 Activity State Classification

 We modeled and classified VeDBA into three distinct behavioral states using Hidden Markov Models (HMM).
 We fitted two different models, one empty model, with no covariates, and a second one with ‘season’ as a covariate in the transition probability matrix.
 The second model was selected based on informational criterion (ΔAIC > 2; REF Tabela AIC nos supps).

 The estimated state-dependent distributions are shown in Figure 1.4.
 We interpreted and labelled these states as ‘rest,’ ‘medium intensity activity,’ and ‘high intensity activity’ corresponding to low, intermediate and high VeDBA values respectively.
-The marginal distribution (Fig. 1.4; dashed line) has a good correspondence to the empirical VeDBA distribution.
-A visual analysis of the Pseudo-residuals (See Appendix; REF) show that the residuals deviates from the expected normal distribution, especially in the lower end values, and that there is still significant residual autocorrelation.
+The marginal distribution (Fig. 1.4; dashed line) has a good correspondence to the empirical VeDBA distribution (Fig. 1.4, histogram).
+A visual analysis of the pseudo-residuals (See Appendix; REF) shows that the residuals deviate from the expected normal distribution, especially in the lower end values, and that there is still significant residual autocorrelation.
 Nevertheless, the overall fitting seems to be reasonable.
 The estimated state-dependent parameters are shown in the Appendix (Table ??).

 Figure 1.4: State-dependent distributions of the selected Hidden Markov model fitted to the VeDBA acceleration metric.
 Histogram, in grey, shows the Vectorial Dynamic Body Acceleration (VeDBA) from the data of 21 Anillaco’s tuco-tuco.
 State-dependent gamma distributions are shown above the histograms.
 These distributions are weighted accordingly to the proportion of observations assigned to each state.

 We labelled VeDBA data using the Viterbi algorithm.
-With the state-labeled data we were able to disassociated and visualize the daily patterns of each different state.
-Time series plots and actograms, a classic form of visualization in chronobiology, shows how the different states are related to the calculated VeDBA.
-We can also begin to qualitatively evaluate diel rhythms in VeDBA and in the state-labelled data.
-Figure 1.5 shows one representative animal’s actograms and time series plot.
-Visually, the daily rhythm is more defined in High Activity in comparison to Medium Activity.
-However, despite being more concentrated during the daylight hours, High Activity episodes also occurs sporadically during the night.
+With the state-labeled data we were able to dissociate and visualize the daily patterns of each different state.
+Actograms and time series plot, classic forms of data visualization in chronobiology. show how the different states are related to the calculated VeDBA (Fig 1.5).
+Visual analysis of diel rhythms in VeDBA and in the state-labelled data indicates the daily rhythm is more robust in the High Activity state in comparison to Medium Activity.
+However, despite being more concentrated during the daylight hours, High Activity episodes also occur sporadically during the night.
 Medium Activity, in turn, seems to be more disperse throughout the day with no clear daily rhythm.
 Individual Actograms for VeDBA and state-labelled data are presented in the Appendix (Figure ??).

 Figure 1.5: Actograms and Time Series Plot of VeDBA and state-labelled data of a representative animal (ID:OCT09).
 The actograms shows daily patterns of VeDBA (A) and of Medium and High State occurrences (B and C).
 Medium Activity State shows no clear pattern of a daily rhythm.
 High Activity is disperse throughout the day with a higher concentration during daylight hours.
 The time series (D) shows state-labelled VeDBA data.
 Dashed lines shows time of dawn and dusk.